osilander/203.311/Week1/Week1.md

 ### Our work today

 We are going to be using RStudio today as a convenient introduction in using R, so we are going to focus mostly on the console today (bottom left pane from the lecture).
-However, we will be using -- or rather you will need to be aware of -- the whole environment for this morning, and also for both next week, and therest of the course.
+However, we will be using -- or rather you will need to be aware of -- the whole environment for this morning, and also for both next week, and the rest of the course.